igi64/airydrive/README.md

 5. Timeline

 ###Delegation scenario:
-Authorizing server applications on behalf of a user to access a remote resource across domains.
+Authorizing a server application on behalf of a user to access a remote resource across domains.

 Database model: https://github.com/igi64/airydrive/wiki/Database-model